-Figure 38 shows the translational/rotational distribution calculated temperature at the computational domain.
-The temperature peak at the configuration nose reaches approximately 9,323 K. Figure 39 exhibits the vibrational temperature distribution calculated at the computational domain.
-The temperature peak at the geometry nose is approximately equal to 7,239 K. The effective temperature to the calculation of the reaction rates, Trrc, was of 8,215 K, which is considerable to the calculation of the N2 and O2 dissociations.
-This effective temperature is less than that obtained to the viscous, structured, first-order accurate case and, therefore, a minor number of $N_2$ and $O_2$ dissociations are expected.
+Figure 38 shows the translational/rotational distribution calculated temperature the at computational domain.
+The temperature peak at the configuration nose reaches approximately 9,320 K. Figure 39 exhibits the vibrational temperature distribution calculated at the computational domain.
+The temperature peak at the geometry nose is approximately equal to 7,232 K. The effective temperature to the calculation of the reaction rates, T{rrc}, was of 8,210 K, which is considerable to the calculation of the N2 and O2 dissociations.
+This effective temperature is less than that obtained to the viscous, structured, first-order accurate case and, therefore, a minor number of N_2 and O_2 dissociations are expected.
 The shock wave in both figures presents the expected behavior: normal shock, oblique shock waves and a Mach wave.